Installation

 Copy the

-.
+.env.dockertemplate file from here and name the copy.env.
+The template has some values preset for working with a deployment based on the project'scompose.yml.
 See the Configuration page for guidance.
 The configuration defaults to sensible values wherever possible.
 There are things you have to configure for Tekst to work, though. -

 Secure sensitive configuration values: